 Future trips include the following rough order subject to the vicissitudes of life:

-2015 - The plan is for Linda and I to tour southern Poland (82), where her fraternal grandmother was from, Slovakia, where her maternal grandparents were from, Hungary, and the Balkans including Romania (83), Serbia (84), Bulgaria (85), Macedonia (86), Albania (87), Kosovo (88), Montenegro (89), Bosnia-Herzegovina (90), Croatia (91), and Slovenia (92).
-If Linda decides this is too much, I may drop both Poland and Linda and do the Balkans myself.
+2015 - Our plan is to attend my son's graduation from Bangor Law School in Wales, and see a bit of Wales, Scotland and Northern England before flying to southern Poland (79), where her fraternal grandmother was from; Slovakia, where her maternal grandparents were from; Hungary; and the Balkans, including Romania (80), Serbia (81), Bulgaria (82), Macedonia (83), Albania (84), Kosovo (85), Montenegro (86), Bosnia-Herzegovina (87), Croatia (88), and Slovenia (89).
+If Linda decides this is too much, and I agree that it is a lot, I may drop both Poland and Linda and do the Balkans myself.

 So while Travelbloggers shouldn't set such trivial goals, but just travel for the sake of travel, for learning about other peoples and cultures, and for self awareness, I have basically done all of that.
 I am intimately familiar with a wide range of cultures, speak four languages, and I know myself.
 I now look forward to visiting more places as a consequence of having set a goal.
 Most places will be short visits.
 But I did that when I first explored Europe after high school in 1968...visiting over a dozen countries in 21 days with the Eurailpass (see Eurailpass trip following high school graduation